JeroenSlobbe/Tutorials/DockerHardening/readme.md

 ### 2.12.
 Custom log rules

 By now, we have addressed the majority of the security objectives defined in our threat model.
 Throughout this walkthrough, it became clear that several controls have inherent limitations: once the application is vulnerable to Remote Code Execution, an attacker can reach the database (objective 5a) and retrieve the secrets the application must store to function (objective 3).
 These constraints are structural rather than accidental — an RCE collapses the trust boundary.
 Fortunately, we still have one powerful control left: logging and security monitoring.
-This final layer does not prevent the attacker from reaching sensitive components, but it does allow us to detect, contain, and respond to malicious activity before the impact escalates..
+This final layer does not prevent the attacker from reaching sensitive components, but it does allow us to detect, contain, and respond to malicious activity before the impact escalates.
 Docker logs can be viewed via:

 ```bash
 docker logs vault